Your Position: Home - Multilayer PCB - Lead-Free HASL

 Why is lead-free HASL used?

-• Stencil gasketing issue related to the difference in coating thickness and mushroom cap profile (of the coating) found on small pads.
+• Stencil gasketing challenges tied to variations in coating thickness and common mushroom cap profiles on smaller pads.

 Coating thickness